ajb5206/PlantSwap.Solution/README.md

 ## Description <a id="description"></a>

-The web-base Plant Swap application allows registered users to post offers of and requests for plants to trade as well as see matching offers and requests from other traders.
-Users first create an account, log in and then create a trader profile.
-Once logged in users may view the plant database and as well as other traders profiles.
-Upon creating their own trader profile, users may list their own offers and requests as well as exploring their matches.
+The web-base Plant Swap application allows registered Users to post offers of and requests for plants to trade as well as see matching offers and requests from other Users.
+Users first create an account, log in and then create a Trader profile.
+Once logged in, Users may view the plant database and as well as other Traders profiles.
+Upon creating their own Trader profile, Users may list their own offers and requests as well as exploring their matches and adding plants to the database.
+Upon finding compatible offers or requests, the User contacts the other trader off the app.

 Data is stored in a SQL database and users are authenticated with Identity.